PabloIbannez/VLMP/docs/Models.rst

 	  - Radius of each monomer.
 	  - float
 	  - 0.5
-	* - init
+	* - helicity
-	  - Initialization method ('random', 'line', or 'helix').
+	  - Helicity of the structure (1.0 for right-handed, -1.0 for left-handed).
-	  - str
+	  - float
-	  - random
+	  - 1.0

 Example: